Azure/iot-operations-sdks/doc/components.md

 # Components of the SDKs

-The following are the major components of the SDKs which are available in three packages.
+The following are the major components of the SDKs and the protocol compiler.

 ## MQTT